 The weights are calculated on the basis of data from the national accounts on final consumption expenditure of households in Denmark, distributed among 70 commodity groups.
 For each of these, a further division is made by using the detailed information on consumption expenditure of Danish households from the Household Budget Survey.
-The weights were last adjusted in connection with calculating the index for January 2014 and are based on private consumption expenditure in 2012.
+The weights were last adjusted in connection with calculating the index for January 2016 and are based on private consumption expenditure in 2014.
 The weights are updated on a yearly basis.
 Up till December 2000 the index was calculated with 1980=100 as the base year.
-As from January 2001 the index is calculated with 2000=100.
+From January 2001 until December 2015 the index was calculated with 2000=100 as the base year.
+As from January 2016 the index is calculated with 2015=100.